Cosmian/kms/documentation/docs/pkcs11/luks.md

 }
 ```

-To use Open ID connect, install the `ckms` CLI from
+To use Open ID connect, install the [Cosmian CLI](/cosmian_cli) from
 [Cosmian packages](https://package.cosmian.com/kms/) and
-use the `ckms login` command to authenticate to the KMS first.
+use the `cosmian kms login` command to authenticate to the KMS first.

 ## Creating an RSA key pair using openssl and importing it into the Cosmian KMS